Best Carbon Monoxide Detector (Low Level)

 - Do not paint the alarm.

-- Do not tamper with any of component as this may lead to a product fault and cause Risk of death.
+- Do not tamper with any of component as this may interfere with proper fuctioning and lead to risky situations.

 No standards for CO have been agreed upon for indoor air.
-This is the reason why various agencies, departments and organizations are referenced and each has different recommended exposure levels.
-Such differences has caused much confusion amongst the public.
+This is the reason why various agencies, departments, and organizations recommend different exposure levels.
+These differences have caused a lot of confusion among the public.

-To help, we have put a table together here to give you the lay of the land.
+To help, we have put a table together here to summarize important CO levels:

 CO Detector Alarming Protocol